Electrically charged supermassive twin stars: Results

-Now we pass to compute the impact of the electric charge distribution on the predictions of the MP model for the different sets of EoSs.
+Now we pass to estimate the impact of the electric charge distribution on the predictions of the MP model for the different sets.
 In the previous section, we have shown that stable twin star solutions are not obtained for neutral stars when Set 1 is considered.
-We have verified that such conclusion is also valid for the charged case.
+One has verified that such conclusion is also valid for the charged case.
 Moreover, we have obtained that for Set 2 the stable twin star configurations only occur for small values of the electric charge ($\alpha \le 0.1$).
-In contrast, such configurations are present in Sets 3 and 4 for $\alpha \le $ 0.6 and 0.7, respectively.
+In contrast, such configurations are present in the Sets 3 and 4 for $\alpha \le $ 0.6 and 0.7, respectively.
 The corresponding predictions for the mass-radius relations of these sets are presented in Fig.~\ref{fig:MxR-Set3-4-alpha}.
 The results for the neutral counterparts are shown for comparison.
-Our results indicate that for Set 3, the GW190814 hypothetical mass constraint is satisfied by the hadronic branch for $\alpha = 0.5$, with the associated hybrid branch barely reaching the uncertainty lower limit.
-On the other hand, for $\alpha = 0.6$, both branches satisfy the constraint (not shown).
-Nevertheless, for larger values of $\alpha$, all hybrid branches are unstable.
-In the case of Set 4, we have verified that the GW190814 hypothetical constraint is fulfilled for $\alpha = 0.5$, and stable charged twin star configurations, with larger masses and radii, are also present for $\alpha \le 0.7$ (not shown).
+Our results indicate that for the Set 3, the GW190814 hypothetical mass constraint is satisfied by the hadronic branch for $\alpha = 0.5$, with the associated hybrid branch barely reaching the lower limit.
+For $\alpha = 0.6$, both branches satisfy the constraint.
+On the other hand, for larger values of $\alpha$, all hybrid branches are unstable.
+In the case of Set 4, we have verified that the GW190814 hypothetical constraint is fulfilled for $\alpha = 0.5$, and stable charged twin star configurations, with larger masses and radii, are also present for $\alpha \le 0.7$.
 In contrast, we have obtained that for $\alpha > 0.7$ there are no stable hybrid branches.